Computer Science & Engineering

 E81 CSE 574S Recent Advances in Wireless and Mobile Networking

 This course provides a comprehensive treatment of wireless data and telecommunication networks.
 Topics include recent trends in wireless and mobile networking, wireless coding and modulation, wireless signal propagation, IEEE 802.11a/b/g/n/ac wireless local area networks, 60 GHz millimeter wave gigabit wireless networks, vehicular wireless networks, white spaces, Bluetooth and Bluetooth Smart, wireless personal area networks, wireless protocols for the Internet of Things, cellular networks: 1G/2G/3G, LTE, LTE-Advanced, and 5G.
-Prerequisite: CSE 473S (Introduction to Computer Networks) or permission of instructor.
+Prerequisite: CSE 473S (Introduction to Computer Networks) or permission of the instructor.

 Credit 3 units.
 EN: BME T, TU